Subdivision Directional Fields: Subdivision N -directional fields

 For regular vertices, both the Loop $S_\mathcal{V}$ and the half-box spline $S_\mathcal{F}^{\ast}$ subdivision operators extend to the branched spaces $\mathcal{V}^{N}$ and $\left(\mathcal{F}^{\ast}\right)^N$ by conjugation with combing as well.
 For instance, for Loop subdivision we get:

-The result creates new even and odd edges, where the permutation $\pi(e)$ for even edges is the same like the coarse edges they originate from, whereas $\pi(e)$ for odd edges is an identity, since they are created within coarse faces.
+The result creates new even and odd edges, where the permutation $\pi(e)$ for even edges is the same as the coarse edges they originate from, whereas $\pi(e)$ for odd edges is an identity, since they are created within coarse faces.

 For singular vertices, we require a different definition of the subdivision operators.
 We do so by \emph{unfolding the branch} (see Figure~\ref{fig:unfolding}): consider again a one ring with $d$ faces, with singularity index $I_V = \frac{i}{N}$.
-We pick a single vector, and follow its matching around the ring until we reach it again, and create a new ring just with this vector.
+We pick a single vector, follow its matching around the ring until we reach it again, and create a new ring just with this vector.
 We then do so until all vectors are taken.
-That would create $\frac{N \cdot i}{\text{LCM}(i, N)}$ new rings.
+That creates $\text{GCD}(i, N)$ (greatest common divisor) new rings.
 We are always guaranteed to return to the original vector since $\left(\pi(v)\right)^N = I$.
 We denote the unfolding operation as $\Phi(v)$.
 Then, we can conjugate $S_\mathcal{V}$ for singular vertices with the unfolding:

 The unfolding $\Phi(v)$ is a generalization of the combing operator $\Pi(v)$ that allows us to extend all our subdivision operators without altering the original scalar subdivision stencils, as the commutation also works through the conjugation.
 For example, for a regular vertex we just create $N$ new rings each with the separated single vector field.
 As a result, we maintain all the differential properties of the subdivision, and among them structure-preserving of curl and exactness.
 We demonstrate this in Figures~\ref{fig:directional-rocker} and~\ref{fig:directional-buddha}.